YBRua/2651SpeechRecognition/README.md

 | 10 Gaussian |   0.9488   |
 | 12 Gaussian |   0.9492   |

 Other attempts failed due to not enough memory.
+I'm poor at producing quality code :cry:.